qsnake/gpaw/doc/install/installationguide.rst

   .. _GPAW developer mailing list: gridpaw-developer@lists.berlios.de

-If you are a developer, you will want to install the code in a different way to allow code updates via SVN checkout.
+If you are a developer, you will want to install the code in a different way to allow code updates via SVN update.
 See :ref:`developer_installation`.